Mayconology/OFFDISPARO-oficial01/replit.md

 ## Overview

 This Flask-based web application simulates a Brazilian Federal Revenue Service (Receita Federal) portal for tax payment regularization.
-Its primary purpose is to retrieve customer data, generate payment requests via PIX (Brazilian instant payment system), and process these payments through integrated APIs.
-The project aims to provide a streamlined, user-friendly interface for tax payment, integrating with external systems for lead management and payment processing.
+Its primary purpose is to retrieve customer data, generate payment requests via PIX (Brazilian instant payment system), and process these payments through ZentraPay API exclusively.
+The project has been migrated from a multi-gateway system to use ZentraPay as the sole payment provider, eliminating all fallback mechanisms.

+## Recent Changes (August 2025)

+- **Migration to ZentraPay**: Removed all fallback payment providers (Iron Pay, PayBets, etc.) and implemented ZentraPay as the exclusive gateway
+- **API Configuration**: Updated to use correct ZentraPay endpoints (`zentrapay-api.onrender.com/v1/transactions`)
+- **Authentication**: Modified to use `api-secret` header instead of Bearer token
+- **Payload Structure**: Updated to match ZentraPay API specification with `external_id`, `total_amount`, `items` array structure
+- **Error Handling**: Enhanced error messages for API authentication issues

 ## User Preferences